(aka S. adenophylla and S. syrticola)

 Female catkins that have been pollenated with ovaries swelling.
 Mid-May

-Two years ago we obtained plants of male-flowered Salix cordata.
+Three years ago we obtained plants of male-flowered Salix cordata.
 In mid-May they burst out of gray fluffy catkins and explode with yellow-orange anthers.

 Distribution of S. cordata, a native Species